2013 Mercedes-Benz GLK-Class Performance

 Acceleration and Power

 The Mercedes-Benz GLK offers two engines.
 The base engine is 302-horsepower, 3.5-liter V6 with stop/start technology.
 There’s also a 190-horsepower, four-cylinder diesel engine, which is a first for the GLK.
 Both engines are paired to a seven-speed automatic transmission.
 All-wheel drive is optional.
 According to the EPA, the base engine averages 19/25 mpg city/highway without all-wheel drive and 19/24 mpg with all-wheel drive.
-The GLK’s gas mileage ranks it near the bottom of the class.
-Fuel economy ratings for the diesel engine are unavailable.
+The base GLK’s gas mileage ranks near the bottom of the class.
+The diesel model gets 24/33 mpg city/highway, which is excellent for the class.

-Reviewers haven’t tested the optional diesel engine yet, but most really like the V6 engine.
-They find it has great acceleration from a stop.
+Reviewers think the base engine has great acceleration from a stop.
 All models come with stop/start technology, which shuts the engine off when the car has stopped to conserve fuel.
 Most test drivers can barely tell when the system cuts on and off, but a few think its transitions are abrupt.
 The automatic transmission also receives mixed reviewers.
 Some test drivers say it’s very smooth, but one thinks that it doesn’t downshift on time.

 - "It was solid in corners and through the twisting roads of Virginia, and the seven-speed transmission is silky smooth.
 The power boost for the V6 for the new model year is evident in the effortless launches onto open roads and the eagerness with which the rig takes off from a standstill." -- AutoWeek